 The traditional Full English Breakfast is an institution in its own right.
-Served everywhere in England, Wales, Scotland and N Ireland it should really be called the full British or full UK breakfast, but each country has it’s own twist on what should be served on the plate.
+Served everywhere in England, Wales, Scotland and Northern Ireland it should really be called the full British or full UK breakfast, but each country has it’s own twist on what should be served on the plate.
 From small “greasy spoon” cafés to London’s top name hotels, the sort I work in, this breakfast dish is enjoyed by people from all walks of life.
 This full breakfast is not restricted to the British Isles, it’s also served in the US, Australia, Canada, NZ and more.
 I’ve cooked, eaten and served a few full Aussie breakfasts in my time.
 People in England may also call it a “fry up” or a “cooked breakfast” to distinguish it from a very ordinary breakfast of cereal or toast.

 The dish has many different names.
 Fry up is by far the most common alternative, although the Welsh, Scots and Irish would name it after them with Northern Island calling it an Ulster breakfast or fry up.
 Sunday or country breakfast is another name it goes by in the US.